robosoft-ai/SMACC2/README.md

 ## Examples

-To demonstrate some functionalities of the SMACC2 you can use follwoing examples:
+To demonstrate some functionalities of the SMACC2 you can use following examples:

 ### sm_atomic
 TBD: add some description